ajf8/mcomaster/INSTALL.md

 mcomaster$ cp mcollective/agent/registration.rb /usr/libexec/mcollective/mcollective/agent/
 ```

   * Configure the host, port and DB number for the registration agent (server.cfg).
+NOTE: you will need to make sure the redis gem is available to the ruby which is running this mcollective.

 ``` ruby
 plugin.redis.host = localhost